frontity/step-by-step-tutorial/tutorial/part5-adding-behaviour/add-pagination.md

 A key feature of any traditional, i.e. PHP-based, WordPress theme is the ability to paginate through the post listing.
 In this lesson we will look at implementing this feature in Frontity.

-Click on the `More posts` link in the menu to navigate to `/page/2` and examine `frontity.state` in the console.
+Click on the `More posts` link in the menu to navigate to `/page/2` and examine `frontity.state.source.get('/page/2')` in the console.
 You will notice that the data for the page has both `previous` and `next` properties.

 <p>
   <img alt="Frontity in the console" src="../assets/part5img1.png" width="700">